The Hammer Bullet was developed to provide

 Recommended Twist Rates

-Each of our bullets has a recommended minimum twist rate.
-This is calculated at sea level using the Miller Twist Rule.
-The recommended minimum twist rate is based on a gyroscopic stability factor (SG) of 1.5.
+Each of our bullets has a required minimum twist rate that is calculated at sea level using the Miller Twist Formula.
+We use sea level as the standard to ensure that there is enough rpm’s for proper terminal performance.
+While the Miller Formula calculates stability for ballistic flight, we are most concerned with hunting performance and ensuring that there is enough stability for proper terminal performance.
+The required minimum twist rate is based on a gyroscopic stability factor (SG) of 1.5.
 An SG of 1.5 or higher is needed to achieve full bc value and expected terminal ballistics.
-In our testing of low velocity terminal ballistics we have found that marginal SG (less than 1.5) hinders a bullets ability to stay on track and open reliably at minimum impact velocities.
+In our impact testing for terminal performance, we have found that marginal SG (less than 1.5sg calculated at sea level) hinders a bullets ability to stay on track and open reliably for proper terminal performance.
 SG factor of 1.5 or higher will keep a bullet oriented point first on impact and promote proper deformation of the frontal area for good terminal performance.
-Marginal SG of less than 1.5 will cause less than listed bc value.
+We have never seen a downside to running with a faster twist than the minimum required twist.
+Infact extra stability is always a good thing.
+When referring to a rifles twist rate, note that a 1-8″ twist is faster than a 1-10″ twist.

 A reputable ammunition loading manual should be consulted for load development using a particular powder.
 Always follow good loading practices outlined in your loading manual.
 Our PDR design will tend to have less pressure due to less bearing surface contact with the bore.
 We recommend looking for a powder showing fairly high load density for similar weight bullets, but not compressed.
 We also recommend using a magnum primer to start ignition more quickly in order to seal the chamber as the bullet enters the bore.
 Use of a chronograph to watch muzzle velocity compared to similar weight bullet velocity listed in loading manual will aid in load development.
 Muzzle velocity should not exceed max load velocity listed for similar weight bullets listed in loading manual.
 Muzzle velocity is an indication of pressure.
 Always watch for known pressure indicators such as heavy bolt lift or ejector marks on brass as well.
 We have found that Hammer Bullets are not sensitive to seating depth.
 Seating to mag length for repeating rifles or just off the lands will generally work very well without need to adjust for better accuracy.